tklarrabee/dnd-next/README.md

 > Roll of Initiative: Show all tracked characters or all characters and enter rolls for all of them at once.
 > Edit character and player name

+Timer:
+> Client will emit start
+> Server will return current turn id which will be added to state of GM component switching highlights around according to turn.

 TODD
 1. Build model for game and character.
 2. Create routes for creating game, creating character, deleting character, check for game settings associated with session id, notification for character.